Oskr11/backassign3/README.md

 # Blinks - World Weekly Weather

-Blinks - World Weekly Weather is a project designed to display the weekly weather forecast for cities around the world.
+Blinks - World Weekly Weather is a project designed to display the weather forecast for cities around the world.
 It utilizes various APIs to gather weather data, fetch images, and provide additional information about the queried cities.

 # Features
 - Weather Forecast: Displays the weather for the searched city.